 Like most possessions, boats often have a lifespan.
 Remember the old saying: "Your car is a necessity, your boat a luxury".
 At some point, boats are of such little monetary value or utility that they are not worth the cost of upkeep and storage.
 Some vessels are becoming natural reefs on the slip or at the dock for lack of maintenance and often they sink.
-We removed and disposed of 694 vessels from Tampa Bay.
+We removed and disposed over 900 vessels from Tampa Bay.
 (See Capt.
 Log page/database).

 Proper vessel disposal is a vital part of clean and responsible boating, but is also very expensive.
 Why?
 Because there are several environmental hazards associated with old vessels, including used fuel, oil, solvents and used batteries.
 It is important that all vessels are properly disposed of.
 Never abandon or sink a vessel to dispose of it.
 Not only does it pose an environmental and navigational hazard on our state’s waterways but it is also illegal with fines and even imprisonment.